 God hates pride is not true

 The idea the God hates pride is erroneous when you equate yourself to God on this plane of existence.
-You are a god, not THE God because you are the same stuff as the original source.
+You are a god/goddess, not THE God.
+However, you are the same stuff as the original source.

 - How to pray now that I don’t believe?